Update time: March 19, 2026

 GENERAL

-- Character Set: Typically this value is UTF-8.
+- Character Set: Typically set this to UTF-8, which is the standard for most modern websites.

-- Currency Code:If you are an e-commerce site, select the currency you use.
+- Currency Code:If you run an e-commerce site, select the currency your business uses (e.g., USD, EUR, JPY).

-- Collect high entropy user-agent client hints: Check it, client hints will gradually replace the User-Agent as the source of device information.
+- Collect high entropy user-agent client hints: Enable this option.
+Client Hints are gradually replacing the traditional User-Agent string as a more reliable and privacy-friendly source of device information.

 GLOBAL VARIABLES